opentdf/opentdf/examples/offline/README.md

 ### 4. Exposing the sample environment

-If you are using kind, follow instructions here: https://kind.sigs.k8s.io/docs/user/ingress/
+If you are using **kind**, follow instructions here: https://kind.sigs.k8s.io/docs/user/ingress/

-If you are using minikube with the docker network, you can use
+If you are using **minikube** with the docker network, you can use

 ```